core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    - type is the CBOR simple value True (0xf5) if M is a request, or the CBOR simple value False (0xf4) otherwise.

-   - L is the size of the counter signature, as per Signature Algorithm from the Common Context (see {{ssec-common-context-cs-alg}}), in bytes.
+   - L is the size of the countersignature, as per Signature Algorithm from the Common Context (see {{ssec-common-context-cs-alg}}), in bytes.

-### Clarifications on Using a Counter Signature
+### Clarifications on Using a Countersignature

 Note that the literature commonly refers to a countersignature as a signature computed by a principal A over a document already protected by a different principal B.